 - Prof Patrick Flamen

-- Dr Géraldine Gebhart, Director of oncology clinic
+- Dr Géraldine Gebhart, Director of the nuclear medicine oncology clinic

 - Dr Gil Leurquin-Sterk, Hospital Professor